-This small fort is actually largest historical monument in St.Martin.
-It is also the best viewing vistas on the whole of the shared island.
+This small fort is actually the largest historical monument in St.Martin.
+It also has the best viewing vistas on the whole of the shared island.
 This includes the absolute best place to view sunsets.
 It would also be the most likely place to build a fort.
 It was erected in 1767 on the direct orders of King Louis XVI.
 This was obviously previous to the French Revolution and the loss of his head in 1793.
 In fact the Dutch seized the fort after the start of the Revolution in 1789 to head off any sort of anti-royalist elements from Guadeloupe getting subversive ideas.

 It was originally built to to protect the settlement at Marigot and its done a very good job.
 Today Marigot is a beautiful village and bay.
 Not only do you get panoramic view of the island, you can also see the British island of Anguilla.

 The fort is a steep climb and is open every day from 8:00am to 12:00pm and 1:00pm to 6:00pm.

 Address: Fort St. Louis, Marigot, St. Martin, France